moonthug/d3-decompose/README.md

 # D3-Decompose

-**d3-decompose** takes SVG or CSS3 transform strings and converts them into usable objects.
+**d3-decompose** takes SVG or CSS3 transform strings and converts them into usable values.

+A use case for this project was manipulating the the rotation of a `<text>` without changing the translation.

 ## Installation